-More time to serve others.
+More time to serve others

 It’s much easier to be available to others when your schedule isn’t stuffed to the brim.
 When you live a simple life, you have more time to live out your faith by showing love and serving your fellow man.
 Helping at your local homeless shelter will no longer have to be a once per year occasion.
 Instead, it may become a regular event on your newly cleared calendar.

-Less materialistic children.
+Less materialistic children

 - Joshua Becker, of Becoming Minimalist, lists many benefits of the effects of owning less while raising children.
 One of these benefits is that, by living a simpler life, children learn that we don’t need to buy things to be happy.
-Our children will learn by the examples we set.
+Our children will learn from the examples we set.
 When they see we are more content with less, they will be too.
 While it can become more difficult, the older your children get, to convert them to simple living, it is never too late to start.

-Fewer misplaced items.
+Fewer misplaced items

 I don’t know about you, but I hate to lose things.
 More than that, I hate it when I have to replace things once they are lost.
 In fact, I have a confession to make: I know where everything is in my house.
 Seriously.
 Even my husband’s stuff; as well as practically everything my three kids own.
 This would not be possible if my home were full of clutter.
 It’s only by choosing to live simply that I have been able to accomplish this.
 However, that pesky remote still manages to disappear at least once per day.